cerner/terra-toolkit/docs/AggregateTranslations.md

 module.exports = aggregateOptions;
 ```

-To load the config someplace other than `./terraI18n.config.js`, simply add the config path as follows:
+Then, to load the config someplace other than `./terraI18n.config.js`, simply add the config path as follows:
 ```js
 // using setup approach
 aggregateTranslations({ configPath: './config/terraI18n.config.js' });